CreeperGaming111/SCP-SL-English-Custom-Translation-File/README.md

 # SCP-SL-English-Custom-Translation-File
 SCP:SL Custom English Translation File.
-Inspired by: https://www.youtube.com/@scp173gaming and I even used some of the traslations from his translatio file.
+Inspired by: https://www.youtube.com/@scp173gaming and I even used some of the traslations from his translation file.
 I used Matthew's file for inspiration even took some of the translations from there.
 I made this for having a better experience on SCP:SL.
 Hope you will like this 🙂.